JCN-9000/pdf2rmnotebook/README.md

 - V1.1   - All pdf pages are converted, no need to split file ( needs pdfinfo command )
 - V1.2.0 - Some options added: Verbosity, Usage, Version; Cleanup and Checks
 - V2.1.0 - Image formats png/jpg can be directly converted
     - -s option to scale notebook page size to ~A4
 - V2.2.0 - Convert to `rmn` files compatible with RCU
     - -r option to create `rmn` files
+- V3.0.0 - DEV Adding options for rM Pro, default to .rmdoc format, convert more filetypes

 ## Example